haslersn/sarntaler/src/labvm/README.md

 	op_popabs			// store in b
 	-31
 	op_jumpr			// jump back to while condition

-Note: The comments are just for explanation.
-Right now, labVM script does not support comments.

 *Explanation:* This Code computes the gcd of two numbers already in the first two stack cells.
 It is based on the Euclid's algorithm: